oasis-tcs/openc2-oc2ls/oc2ls.md

 From this starting point JADN enables creation of a rich information model readily expressed in any of several representations.
-A rich set of options (e.g., semanic validation, size and value contstraints, multiplicity constraints) provide the means to define a wide variety of information types in a representation-independent manner.
+A rich set of options (e.g., semantic validation, size and value contstraints, multiplicity constraints) provide the means to define a wide variety of information types in a representation-independent manner.